Coming To A City Near You, 5G. Fastest Wireless Yet Will Bring New Services

 While there are a lot of hopes for 5G, there are some concerns that more Internet-connected devices will create new opportunities for hackers and for mass surveillance.
 But that's not stopping the wireless companies.

-AT&T has started limited rollout of its 5G service.
+AT&T has started a limited rollout of its 5G service.
 Sprint and T-Mobile will follow.
 Later this year, Verizon says three new 5G smartphone models will be available for consumers.

 But Steinberg is hoping 5G will fix something even more basic.
 "You know what'd be a real miracle?" he jokes.
 "No dropped calls."